ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/introduction.rst

 -----------------------------

 For beginners of the Python world, we provide a step by step installation guide: <br>
-1. Download and install the Anaconda distribution from [here](https://www.anaconda.com/products/individual).
+1. Download and install the Anaconda distribution from `here <https://www.anaconda.com/products/individual>`_.
 2. Create a new environment.
 For this:
     1. Download the environment.yml file from [here](https://gitlab-public.fz-juelich.de/s.morgenthaler/emipy/-/tree/UploadforPresentation).
     2. Start the console "Anaconda Prompt"